thenexthub/Codira/docs/HowToGuides/GettingStarted.md

 > [!NOTE]
 > The commands used in the rest of this guide assumes that the absolute path
-> to your working directory is something like `/path/to/swift-project/swift`.
+> to your working directory is something like `/path/to/language-project/language`.
-> Double-check that running `pwd` prints a path ending with `swift`.
+> Double-check that running `pwd` prints a path ending with `language`.

 [uploaded your SSH keys to GitHub]: https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/